WittyRejoinder/brewbuddy/README.md

 Manage Tags:
 - Tag (String, could be anything from "Lager" to "Spicy" to "Halloween" etc)
+- Tag Parents (Array, organized such as "Seasonal, style, flavors, grain, malt, hop")
 - Add to Recipe ( pull up a list of existing recipes and select/deselect to create link)

+What we need to capture here is that users will likely be managing and searching for many kinds of tags, such as beer styly, or recipes that use specific ingredients, or information on specific ingredients for how they will affect the recipe.

 Brew Log
 - date?